ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (colorize (disk 25) "lightgray") ; a gray disk
 ```

-We can even put them together with the `cc-superimpose` function, a way to superimpose on center - center!
+I can even put them together with the `cc-superimpose` function, a way to superimpose on center - center!

 ```rkt
 (define black-disk